Frequently Asked Questions

 Are you part of legal aid?

-No, we are not affiliated with the BC Legal Services Society (Legal Aid).
+No, we are not affiliated with the BC Legal Services Society (also known as legal aid).
 We are a separate organization.

 I already have a legal aid lawyer, but I want extra help/a second opinion.

-Due to the high number of women who need legal advice and don’t qualify for legal aid assistance, we are generally unable to assist clients who qualify for and are currently receiving Legal Aid, or otherwise have retained legal representation.
+We are unable to assist clients who are currently receiving Legal Aid, or otherwise have retained legal representation.

 However, if your file has reached its billing limit with Legal Aid, or if you no longer qualify for assistance due to income/assets, we may be able to help.
 Please call or email us to discuss, at 236-317-9000 or [email protected]